stormpath/stormpath-framework-spec/registration.md

 #### <a name="REGISTRATION_URL"></a> REGISTRATION_URL

-This is the URI portion of an entire URL that the framework will handle GET and POST requests for, this is the entry for this feature.
+This is the URI portion of an entire URL that our library will attach an interceptor to for GET and POST requests.

 <a href="#top">Back to Top</a>